Shobhakar Dhakal

-Shobhakar Dhakal (born in Nepal) is the Vice President for Academic Affairs at the Asian Institute of Technology, Thailand since April 2021.
-In the past he was Dean of School of Environment, Resources and Development, and Head of Department of Energy Environment and Climate Change of Asian Institute of Technology.
+Shobhakar Dhakal (born in Nepal) is a Professor and former (April 2021 -August 23) Vice President for Academic Affairs at the Asian Institute of Technology, Thailand since April 2021.
+He also served as Dean of School of Environment, Resources and Development, and Head of Department of Energy Environment and Climate Change of Asian Institute of Technology.
 His main areas of expertise are in energy policy, climate change mitigation and policies, policy modelling and analysis, and cities and climate change.
 Dhakal actively contributes to international and scientific arena.